Sebastian-Ayala36/pacmanassignment/README.md

 MERN Stack Exercise for animation of Pacman with use of Array

 # Installation
-Please drag the **Pac Man Animation.html** to google chrome in order to launch the program
+Please drag the **Pac Man Animation.html**, as well as the additional files in the folder to a folder in your desktop.
+Once you do this, please drag **Pac Man Animation.html** into google chrome so you can see the generated program.

 # Usage
 Once you click on the Pac Man picture, it will begin to travel from left to right.
 Once it gets to the edge of the screen,